Sump Pump Installation & Repair in Orange County

 - Sump Pump Battery Backup System

-Bill Metzger Plumbing understands it is important that your sump pump is properly sized and installed correctly so that it can handle any kind of moisture that comes its way.
-They make sure that they install a sump pump that can withstand the demands of pumping water 24 hours a day, 365 days a year.
+We understand how important it is to have your sump pump properly sized and installed, so that it can handle any kind of moisture that comes your way.
+The team at Bill Metzger Plumbing will make sure your Orange County home’s sump pump is flawlessly installed and can withstand the demands of pumping water 24 hours a day, 365 days a year.

 Sump Pump Battery Backup Installation

 If you have a sump pump that has always worked, you probably don’t appreciate it as much as you should.
 Heavy thunderstorms are not only common but expected.
 During thunderstorms, high winds and lightning have a tendency to knock out power.
 Unfortunately, sump pumps don’t work without electricity.
 Ironically, the time you need your sump pump the most, may be the very time it doesn’t work.
 That’s why you need a sump pump battery backup system.
 A backup sump pump is designed to start working when your main sump pump stops.
 Or it can work in tandem with your main pump when the volume is extremely heavy.
 The battery backup even has an alarm that goes off if there are any problems with the battery, connections, or a clogged pump.
 After all, a backup sump pump system with a dead battery, loose cables, or a clogged pump is like having no backup at all.
 The backup sump pump protects against loss of power, primary pump failure, excessive water inflow and float switch failures.